simonrho/jcnr-in-server/README.md

 - JCNR 23.3
   - File: Juniper_Cloud_Native_Router_23.3-183.tar.gz

 This list will be updated as more versions are validated.
-It's recommended to use these specified versions for optimal performance.

 ## Configuration File